cpraveen/numa/polynomials.md

     print(sympy.N(x))
 ```

 Again, the double roots are very sensitive to perturbation of the coefficient.
+We say that the root finding problem is ill-conditioned.
 :::

 ## Test for ill-conditioning